jonasblixt/ufsm/README.md

 Top level state machine

 ![](https://github.com/jonpe960/ufsm/raw/master/doc/test_xmi_machine2.png)
-Sub state machine
+Sub statemachine

 ## Deep history

 ![](https://github.com/jonpe960/ufsm/raw/master/doc/test_deephistory.png)

-This example illustrates the deep history pseudo state.
-In this example the machine is initialised and events are sent to enter the D substate.
-At this point the B event is sent and consequently state A is left but history is stored before leaving to state B.
+This example illustrates the deep history pseudostate.
+In this example, the machine is initialised and events are sent to enter the D substate.
+At this point, the B event is sent and consequently state A is left but history is stored before leaving to state B.

-At a later point A is re-entered and history is recovered which means that the machine will be in state A, C and D.
+At a later point, A is re-entered and history is recovered which means that the machine will be in state A, C and D.

 ## Compound transitions

 ![](https://github.com/jonpe960/ufsm/raw/master/doc/test_compound_transition.png)

-This statechart is taken from the UML standard, see chapter 14.2.3.9.6 for a complete description.
+This statechart is taken from the UML standard - see chapter 14.2.3.9.6 for a complete description.

-'test_compound_transition' tests entry and exits of parent states up until a least common ancestor.
-When event 'sig' is dispatched the transition algorithm executes the following: xS11; t1; xS1; t2; eT1; eT11; t3; eT111
+'test_compound_transition' tests entries and exits of parent states up until a least common ancestor.
+When event 'sig' is dispatched, the transition algorithm executes the following: xS11; t1; xS1; t2; eT1; eT11; t3; eT111

 ## Fork

 ![](https://github.com/jonpe960/ufsm/raw/master/doc/test_fork.png)

-This example demonstrates the use of a fork pseudo state to enter more than one state in different, orthogonal regions.
+This example demonstrates the use of a fork pseudostate to enter more than one state in different, orthogonal regions.

 ## Connection references